dapr/docs/daprdocs/content/en/operations/configuration/preview-features.md

 |enabled|bool|Boolean specifying if the feature is enabled or disabled

 ## Enabling a preview feature
-As stated above, preview features are specified in the configuration.
+Preview features are specified in the configuration.
 Here is an example of a full configuration that contains multiple features:

 ```yaml
 apiVersion: dapr.io/v1alpha1